 Better to get excited about failure now so that you don’t have to motivate yourself again 6 months later.
 Yes, excited!
 Every result is a valuable data point with something to take away.

-Remember you’re here to learn.
+Remember you’re here to learn (not for education).
 Don’t try to be ready before you’re ready.

 2) Memorization isn’t just about memorizing rules

 Issues are arguably more important than rules, especially on the essays.
 That’s why I also spotlight the issues in Magicsheets and Approsheets and organize them as they are tested, not just the rules.

 Issues are like seeds where IRACs sprout from.
 You could fumble on the rule and application and still get some credit.
 If you can’t tell the grader what the issues are to begin with, no IRAC is gonna sprout.
 You get zero credit for that issue.